slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'If you are struggling in your relationships, odds are, you are withholding your truth.
 You need to open up, tell the truth, be honest without fear of outcome and without any neediness.'*

 Focus on what you can give not what you can get.
 You only receive in proportion to what you give.
-However after taking «first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
-Run away from mediocrity and be ready to loose people.
+However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
-Run away from people who treats you like you're ordinary.
+Run away from people who treats you like you're ordinary and be ready to loose people.
 You need to partner with someone who wants you to be all you can be.

 > *'Men experience many passions in a lifetime.
 One passion drives away the one before it.' -- Paul Newman*
 > *'Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

 > *'Don't hide your feelings from people who show you theirs.'*